Tests for Female Infertility

+There is no single best test for infertility.
+A variety of ways can help identify any problems that might cause fertility trouble.
 The Basic Infertility Workup includes physical examinations and medical and sexual histories of both partners.
-A thorough infertility workup of the couple should be made before any tests are carried out.
+A thorough infertility workup of the couple should be done before any tests are carried out.
 Tests may be both invasive and non-invasive.

 Details about any relevant medical diseases that they may suffer from (like diabetes, thyroid hormone deficiency) and whether they take any medicines, either as recreational drugs or for any diseases should be enquired about.